RingierIMU/mkt-plugin-wordpress-bus/readme.txt

 * (bug) Stale and missing images in the `images[]` array of `ArticleCreated` / `ArticleUpdated` payloads.
 Images were enumerated by attachment ownership (`get_attached_media()`), and WordPress never detaches an image when an editor removes it from an article (core #30691).
 The slug-substring safeguard failed in both directions because WordPress appends a collision suffix to the slug and the filename independently — dispatching images the editor had removed, while omitting the ones that replaced them.
 Images are now resolved by attachment ID from the article body itself.

 #### Changed ####
 * (refactor) `ArticleEvent` resolves images from block attributes, `wp-image-<id>` classes and upload URLs instead of the attachment relationship.
-The featured image stays a separate hero entry, and `images[]` is now ordered by appearance in the body.
+The featured image stays a separate hero entry.

 #### Added ####
 * (filter) `ringier_bus_article_image_ids` — adjust the non-hero attachment IDs an article dispatches.